Zero-Shot Neural Architecture Search with Weighted Response Correlation: Discussion

 The proposal of training-free proxies benefits from the development of interpretability and theories of deep learning.
 Meanwhile, zero-shot NAS can facilitate the exploration of more advanced architectures, thereby driving the continuous advancement of deep learning.
 Therefore, it is crucial to pay attention to the interpretability and theories of deep learning in the future.

-Although the zero-shot NAS algorithm we proposed has only demonstrated its effectiveness in image recognition, it has the potential to be extended to other downstream tasks in computer vision.
-Specifically, we can utilize the algorithm to design the optimal backbone architecture in image recognition and use the architecture in various downstream tasks.
-Moreover, our proposed proxy is agnostic to the architecture space and can be applied to other architectures (such as Transformers) or other fields (such as natural language processing and speech recognition).
+Although the zero-shot NAS algorithm we proposed has only demonstrated its effectiveness in image recognition, it has the potential to be extended to other downstream tasks in computer vision, and even other architectures and fields.